What Is The Average Retainer Fee For A Divorce Lawyer?

 When you pay a retainer fee to a lawyer, the money is placed in what is known as a trust account.
 This account is kept separate from the lawyer’s funds and can only be used for your case.

 Once all of the work on your case is completed, any money left in the trust account will be returned to you.
-This can happen either in one lump sum or in several smaller payments, depending on what was agreed upon when you first hired the lawyer.
+This can happen in one lump sum or several smaller payments, depending on what was agreed upon when you first hired the lawyer.

-It’s important to understand that the retainer fee does not guarantee how much you will ultimately spend on your divorce.
+It’s important to understand that the retainer fee does not guarantee how much you will spend on your divorce.
 Instead, think of it as a deposit or advance payment.

 If you can’t afford to pay a retainer fee, you may be able to apply for what is known as legal aid.
 Legal aid is a government-funded program that provides free or low-cost legal services to people who cannot afford them.